 - The teachers and school administrators are proficient with the principles and provisions of the Constitutions of the United States and Arizona

 Educator Certification in Arizona

 In order to ensure that the teachers teaching in Arizona schools are all well qualified and measure up to a requisite standard, the state of Arizona has implemented the AEPA (Arizona Educator Proficiency Assessments), which is one of the mandatory requirements for grant of educator certification in the state of Arizona.
-Passing the AEPA is mandatory for teacher, Superintendent, Principal and Supervisor certification and also for joining educator preparation programs.
-AEPA consists of a series of tests and the test or tests that you will have to take will depend upon the certification you have applied for.
+Passing this examination is mandatory for teacher, Superintendent, Principal and Supervisor certification and also for joining educator preparation programs.
+The entire examination consists of a series of tests.
+The test or tests that you will have to take will depend upon the certification you have applied for.

-The website of the Arizona Department of Education Certification Unit, www.azed.gov/certification will be able to provide you with information on the eligibility criteria for earning each type of educator certification that the state offers.
-Go through the website to identify the specific set of AEPA tests that you will have to pass depending upon your requirements and those of the state for granting you the appropriate certification.
+The website of the Arizona Department of Education Certification Unit is as follows: www.azed.gov/certification.
+The official website will be able to provide you with information on the eligibility criteria for earning each type of educator certification that the state offers.
+Go through the website to identify the specific set of tests that you will have to pass depending upon your requirements and those of the state for granting you the appropriate certification.

 Skills and Knowledge Assessed by the AEPA